ThodorisTsampouris/policyPilot/README.md

 ## Deployment Instructions
     - Clone the repo
-    - In /.env file replace the host with the actual host ip of the machine that the project will be deployed
+    - In /.env file replace the host with the actual host ip of the machine that the project will be deployed and the mongo connection string
+    - In docker-compose.yml file add the values for the env variables
-    - Open a cmd and navigate to the folder in which the repo was cloned
+    - Navigate to the folder in which the repo was cloned
     - Run the command "docker-compose up -d"